Though Sri Lankan food has parallels to South Indian food, yet it remains distinctly its own form of cuisine.

 The texture and even taste is quite similar to Ethiopian injera bread.
 Hoppers can be ordered plain, or even better with a fried egg in the middle.

-This Sri Lankan food may be one of the simplest things to make, yet one of the most amazing stokes of deliciousness that Sri Lanka has contributed to the world.
+This Sri Lankan food may be one of the simplest things to make, yet one of the most amazing bowls of deliciousness that Sri Lanka has contributed to the world, known as pol sambol.

-It’s merely a mixture of shredded coconut, chili powder, lime juice, red onions and salt – but believe me, every bite is like a miracle come true.
+It highlights the almighty coconut, a fruit that’s integral in Sri Lankan cooking.
+Pol salmbol is merely a mixture of shredded coconut, chili powder or dried chilies, lime juice, red onions, and salt – and believe me, every bite is like a miracle come true.

-Along with coconut garnish, Sri Lanka’s pounded onion and chili sauce known as Lunu Miris is almost as delicious.
+Along with coconut relish (pol sambol), Sri Lanka’s pounded onion and chili sauce known as lunu miris is nearly as delicious.

 This is not a common Sri Lankan food, but after devouring this burrito looking roti in Kandy I couldn’t help from including it on this list.